 The absolute best time to set up your lights is right after the longest day of the year (if you have less than 16hrs of daylight).
 This will give you a good idea of the ideal times to have your lights running.
-Simply set your light to come on at the desired time and let it roll!
+Simply set your light to come on at the desired time using an automatic timer, and let it roll!
 Because you will hopefully be using a LED bulb the electricity used is so minimal ($2-4/year).
 You can set and leave your timer on.
 If you would like to be extra conservatives you can set it to turn off during most of the midday hrs.
 If you do this be sure not to forget to extend the on times as the days get shorter.

 You can expect to spend from $50 to $100.

 What tools do I need to set up a light on a timer?

 You don’t need any tools!
 If you want to hook the power bar and timer on a nail you will need a hammer and a nail.

 Watch the video below to see how we set up our automatic coop lighting here on the homestead.

 What do I Need to Buy to Automate Lighting for my Chickens/Ducks?